Kozphy/SQL_SE/exercise/Note/transaction.md

 ## ACID

 1. `Atomicity`: Atomicity ensures that either **all the operations in the transaction are successfully** completed, or **none of them are performed at all**.
-If any part of the transaction fails, all changes made by the transaction are rolled back, and the database remains unchanged.
+If any part of the transaction `fails`, all changes made by the transaction are `rolled back`, and the database remains unchanged.

 2. `Consistency`: Consistency ensures that the database `starts and ends a transaction in a consistent state`.
 A transaction must bring the database from one valid state to another.
-This means that all integrity constraints, business rules, and other validation criteria must be satisfied during the transaction.
+This means that `all integrity constraints, business rules, and other validation criteria must be satisfied during the transaction`.

    - Data Integrity
      - Consistency ensures that the data stored in the database remains `accurate` and `valid throughout` the execution of a transaction.